Day Trips from the Soo

 North of the bridge, you can climb Castle Rock, enjoy the scenic turn-outs, and travel west a bit to the famous “Mystery Spot.”
 Then south of the Mackinac Bridge, visit historic Fort Michilimackinac and it’s living history exhibits, and many other attractions around Mackinaw City.

-Mackinac Bridge itself is an important landmark to see and appreciate.
+The Mackinac Bridge itself is an important landmark to see and appreciate.
 The 4th longest suspension bridge in the world is best viewed from a number of parks and vantage points – each with a unique and beautiful perspective.
 Read 5 Things You Might Not Know About the Mackinac Bridge HERE.

 Three ferry lines leaving from both St. Ignace and Mackinaw City provide frequent service to Mackinac Island.
-If this is your first visit, be prepared to step back in time; there are no motorized vehicles allowed on the Island, and you’ll travel by foot, bicycle or horse-drawn carriage to tour the sites.
+If this is your first visit, be prepared to step back in time; there are no motorized vehicles allowed on the Island, so you’ll travel by foot, bicycle or horse-drawn carriage to tour the sites.
 The magnificent Grand Hotel is a must-see for every visitor.

 Historic Fort Mackinac stands high above the Island and is the site of Michigan’s oldest building.
 Explore the 14 buildings that stand as part of Fort Mackinac.